 - Change Organizational Cultures

-Based on 2017 consumption data, members have reported a 25% reduction in energy consumption against their 2010 Big Reach baseline for 36% of the portfolio.
+Based on 2018 consumption data, members have reported a 26% reduction in energy consumption against their 2010 Big Reach baseline for 48% of the portfolio.
+They have also reported a 24% reduction in water consumption against their 2010 Big Reach Baseline for 66% of the portfolio.

 The SAHF members achieved these savings through a mix of approaches, including: